What Is a License Plate in Ontario?

 Are License Plates Considered Public Records In Ontario?

-Yes, license plates are considered public records in Ontario.
-This means that the public can access certain information linked to a vehicle's license plate, such as the make and model of the vehicle, by using a license plate lookup service..
-However, the Freedom of Information and Protection of Privacy Act (FIPPA) and the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) regulate personal information about the vehicle owner.
+The personal information associated with license plate registrations in Ontario is not considered fully public records accessible to general citizens without proper authorization.
+Freedom of Information and Protection of Privacy Act (FIPPA) and the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) regulate personal information about the vehicle owner.

 How Can I Obtain a License Plate In Ontario?